-A tiny, folded newspaper is normally glued inside the Lundby newspaper rack (Item 6855 in the 1977 Lundby catalogue).
+A tiny, folded newspaper is normally glued inside the Lundby newspaper rack (Item 6855 in the 1977 Lundby catalog).
 I was curious but had never actually tried to read the Lundby paper until I came across a loose one without the rack.

 It appears to be a miniature copy of Svenska Dagbladet (meaning “Swedish daily paper”).
 This is a real Swedish newspaper that has been published since 1884 and is distributed throughout Sweden.
 Svenska Dagbladet is online, and some of its recent content is available in English.